vedantbhawnani/EntryEssential/README.md

 **Project Overview:**

-The Gate Management System (GMS) is designed to streamline the process of vehicle entry and exit at gated facilities.
+EntryEssentials is designed to streamline the process of vehicle entry and exit at gated facilities.
 It provides a user-friendly interface for authorized personnel to:

 * **Register Vehicles:** Add new vehicle records with registration numbers and owner details.
 * **Track Vehicle Movements:**  Record the entry and exit times of vehicles at specific gates.